econchick/roguelynn/_posts/2014-09-23-Support-Ada-Initiative.md

 If we did not have any monetary influence like sponsorship, I personally have no issue calling companies out (e.g. Twitter), raising awareness of this issue.

-I’ve also personally pledged to Let’s Get Louder that I will only speak and attend conferences that have a code of conduct.
+I’ve also personally pledged to [Let’s Get Louder][5] that I will only speak and attend conferences that have a code of conduct.
 Impact may be small, but if I refuse to speak at a conference without a CoC, I may have some influence (this happened with RuPy 2012 when I brought up the lack of CoC and mentioning not being able to speak unless there was one).

 **6: Witnessing harassment of women**
 Scenario: Someone makes a sexist joke at a party.
 Everyone is holding a drink.